nobooli/POLton/docs/src/trivia-streams.md

 [Suzuhara Lulu's Stomach Growl]

 Her stomach sometimes growls when she's streaming.
-She immediately admits that her stomach is growling because if it's audible and she didn't say anything she'd get more embarrassed. --Suzuhara Lulu wants to eat humans.-- (this was included in the original source, remove it if it's too much of a meme)
+She immediately admits that her stomach is growling because if it's audible and she didn't say anything she'd get more embarrassed. ~~Suzuhara Lulu wants to eat hum—.~~ (this was included in the original source, I'll remove it if it's too much of a meme)

 [Suzuhara Lulu's Random Cute Singing]